 Some Christians unthinkingly say ‘Allah is not God.’
 This is the ultimate blasphemy to Muslims, and furthermore, it is difficult to understand.
 Allah is the primary Arabic word for God.
 It means ‘The God.’
 There are some minor exceptions.
 For example, the Bible in some Muslim lands uses a word for God other than Allah (Farsi and Urdu are examples).
 But for more than five hundred years before Muhammad, the vast majority of Jews and Christians in Arabia called God by the name Allah.
 How, then, can we say that Allah is an invalid name for God?
 If it is, to whom have these Jews and Christians been praying?

-The publishing arm of the Moody Bible Institute published the following:
+The publishing arm of the Moody Bible Institute published:

 To learn more about Islam, please see…

-Answering-Islam is a Christian Web site that compares the god of Islam with the God of the Bible.
-It provides in-depth perspectives on the controversy of whether or not it is appropriate to refer to God as Allah.
+- Answering-Islam is a another Christian Web site that compares the god of Islam with the God of the Bible.
+It provides more in-depth perspectives on the controversy of whether or not it is appropriate to refer to God as Allah.

-Copyright © 2001, 2011, Films for Christ, All Rights Reserved—except as noted on attached “Usage and Copyright” page that grants ChristianAnswers.Net users generous rights for putting this page to work in their homes, personal witnessing, churches and schools.
+Copyright © 2001, 2011, 2017, 2018, 2021, Christian Answers, All Rights Reserved—except as noted on attached “Usage and Copyright” page that grants ChristianAnswers.Net users generous rights for putting this page to work in their homes, personal witnessing, churches and schools.